 Super Simple Tasker - A hardware RTOS.

 The SST hardware RTOS was used in this project.
 There is a bit of work to create the BSP configurations for the W7500x MCU but once that is done, we have a hardware RTOS for our Smart Clock tasks.
+The project can be found in my github fork under the sst-wiz7500 branch.
+Smart Clock RTOS Tasks Overview.

 There are four major important task running concurrently on this project, listed below in no order of importace.